Neighboring Perturbations of Knowledge Editing on Large Language Models: Impact Statement

-The research presented in this paper foucues on a critical aspect of LLMs – their susceptibility to unintended text generation due to false or outdated knowledge.
+The research presented in this paper focuses on a critical aspect of LLMs – their susceptibility to unintended text generation due to false or outdated knowledge.
 In light of the resource-intensive nature of retraining LLMs, the study focuses on the emerging field of knowledge editing.
-In terms of future societal consequences, this work contributes to the ongoing discourse on responsible AI development and can inform best practices for deploying and maintaining LLMs, thereby promoting transparency, accountability, and ethical use of these powerful language models in diverse societal contexts.
+It develops technologies to reduce perturbations to preserve factuality.
+In terms of future societal consequences, this work contributes to mitigating the need for full retraining, reducing computational resources and energy consumption.
+This aligns with sustainable AI and makes it more feasible to deploy LLMs in resource-constrained settings.
+Besides, APP’s ability to perform targeted edits and mitigate neighboring perturbations can enhance LLMs' effectiveness in specialized domains, such as medical diagnostics, and legal analysis, where precise and updated knowledge is essential.
+Additionally, editing methods for appending knowledge to LLMs could be misused to propagate misinformation.
+Furthermore, it could pose privacy risks if sensitive information is appended without proper safeguards.
+In the future, some strategies should be implemented to reduce these risks.